Chidiebere00/boilerplate/README.md

  <!-- Place favicon.ico in the root directory -->: Favicon stands for "Favorites Icon".
 It's the little icon beside your
 site's name in the favorites list, before the URL  in the address bar and bookmarks folder and as a bookmarked website on the desktop in some operating systems.
 This line of code specifies for the favicon to go in the root directory.

+ <link rel="stylesheet" href="css/normalize.css">: “Normalize.css makes browsers render all elements more consistently
+ and in line with modern standards.
+It precisely targets only the styles that need normalizing.”

+<link rel="stylesheet" href="css/main.css">: The <link> tag defines a link between a document and an external resource.
+The <link> tag is used to link to external style sheets.